Douglas Vernon DeCinces

 Over to the Angels

 DeCinces was enjoying what could have been an even finer season in 1983 until losing nearly two months of the season to injury.
 Before landing on the disabled list in late June, he was hitting .315 with 15 home runs and a .951 OPS through 61 games.
 Once back in the lineup, he responded with a modest 6-game hitting streak, but suffered a disastrous September, ending with a respectable season output of 18 home runs and a .822 OPS.
 His injury and inability to recover mirrored the team's fortunes, as they were in first place in late June, but finished the season 29 games behind the AL West Champion "Winning Ugly" Chicago White Sox.
-Considering that DeCinces traditionally performed his best in July and August and his second half career OPS was 50 points above his first half marks, it only adds further to the "what if" speculation for his 1983 season.
+Considering that DeCinces traditionally performed his best in July and August and his second half career OPS was 50 points above his first half mark, it only adds further to the "what if" speculation for his 1983 season.
 Had the Angels remained in 1st place, DeCinces would have faced his former team, the Orioles, in the 1983 ALCS.

 In Game 4 of 1986 ALCS, DeCinces hit what is likely his best-known home run on national television.
 Roger Clemens had scattered 5 hits over 8 shutout innings, when DeCinces led off the 9th inning with a long home run well over the left-center wall of Anaheim Stadium.
-The Angels went on to win the game, 4-3, in 10 innings, but would lose the series to the Boston Red Sox in 7 games after an epic collapse in the 9th inning of Game 5.
+The Angels went on to win the game, 4-3, in 10 innings, but would lose the series to the Boston Red Sox in 7 games, after an epic collapse in the 9th inning of Game 5.

 - AL All-Star (1983)